Purpose

 -

-Once you set your dates here, click ‘Trigger’.
-This will start the pipeline run and will execute the WFM queries on the historical data present according to the start and end datetime given in the configuration file and load all the historical WFM level data in a single run.
+Once you set your datetime here, click ‘Trigger’.
+This will start the pipeline run and will execute the WFM queries on the historical data present according to the start and end datetime given and load all the historical WFM gold level data in a single run.